/ Health and wellbeing / Patient stories

 “I was worried that I’d need surgery, but thankfully I started to improve after appointments with an osteopath every two weeks and referral to weekly appointments with an exercise physiologist.

 “I am so lucky that it was caught early, it could have been so much worse if I had waited to get help.
-Now, after changing my office ergonomics and receiving regular treatment, I am feeling so much better and have been able to avoid more invasive interventions,” he said.
+Now, after changing my office ergonomics and receiving regular treatment, I am feeling so much better and have been able to avoid more invasive interventions,” said Dave.

 Tamara's story: Arthritis in the neck

-When Aussie mum of four, Tamara was hospitalised in her late 20s with headaches, vomiting and a tingling down her arm, she received a life-changing diagnosis when doctors found a bone spur growing into her spinal cord as a result of the most common form of arthritis, osteoarthritis.
+When Aussie mum of four, Tamara was hospitalised in her late 20s with headaches, vomiting and a tingling down her arm, she received a life-changing diagnosis when doctors found a bone spur growing into her spinal cord because of the most common form of arthritis, osteoarthritis.

 “While I was waiting for my surgery, I started osteopathic treatment and I’m walking today because of those treatments, plus I went on to have another beautiful baby who is now six years old!

 “I still get lots of different symptoms, which I manage with osteopathy.
-My osteopath also provides clinical pilates, a self-guided exercise and strengthening program and collaboration with a remedial masseur.
+My osteopath also provides clinical Pilates, a self-guided exercise and strengthening program and collaboration with a remedial masseur.
 I work full time and I’m a busy mum with four children.
-My quality of life is only as good as it is because of my osteopath,” she says.
+My quality of life is only as good as it is because of my osteopath,” said Tamara.

 Claire's story: Osteoarthritis